ServiceNow/Fast-LLM/docs/quick-start.md

 To follow this guide, you'll need:

--   **Hardware**: At least one NVIDIA GPU with Ampere architecture or newer.
+-   **Hardware**: At least one NVIDIA GPU with Volta architecture or newer.
 For optimal results in this tutorial, we recommend 8 A100 GPUs or better. 🤑
 -   **Software**:
     -   **Docker** (if using the Docker setup), or
     -   **Local Environment**: PyTorch 2.2 or later, CUDA 12.1 or later, and APEX AMP (if building from source), or